jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

   - [Cordova/PhoneGap Version Confusion](http://devgirl.org/2014/11/07/cordovaphonegap-version-confusion/) - Outdated, does not reflect new system with dashes
   - Online NPM version are not up to date.
   - Here is an example. [npm](https://www.npmjs.com/package/cordova-plugin-whitelist) says 1.0.0 , [blog](http://cordova.apache.org/news/2015/06/22/plugins-release.html) - June 22, 2015) says 1.1.0
+  - Note: the author is the same for both

 ### How it Works ###